-The BRT emphasises that it is important that the scope of information required for disclosure through Country-by-Country Reporting to be internationally coherent and in accordance with BEPS Action 13 in order to realise a level playing field.
+The BRT emphasises that it is important that the scope of information required for disclosure to tax authorities of each country through Country-by-Country Reporting be internationally coherent and in accordance with BEPS Action 13 in order to realise a level playing field.
+The BRT opposes to the European Commission's proposal for Public CbCR as it breaches confidentiality of information on taxpayers.